 Like other retailers, Dillard’s faces the challenge of processing transactions that require complex information about pricing, promotional offers, and loyalty discounts.
 If its mainframe-based IBM® Db2® database can’t deliver fast, real-time performance for online and in-store sales—especially during holidays and other busy sales periods—quality of service and customer satisfaction can suffer.

-Dillard’s uses BMC Database Performance for Db2 and BMC System Performance for Db2 to monitor Db2 systems, detect performance problems, and alert the IT staff to take corrective action before outages occur.
+Dillard’s uses BMC Database Performance for Db2 (now called BMC AMI Database Performance for Db2®) and BMC System Performance for Db2 to monitor Db2 systems, detect performance problems, and alert the IT staff to take corrective action before outages occur.
 The staff used the BMC APPTUNE component to create a “top 20” list of transactions that were the biggest consumers of MIPS.

-BMC SQL Performance for Db2 helps the staff identify poorly performing SQL quickly and easily.
+BMC SQL Performance for Db2 (now called BMC AMI SQL Performance for Db2®) helps the staff identify poorly performing SQL quickly and easily.
 The staff has dramatically reduced the number of MIPS used to free computing power for complex transactions while postponing costly mainframe upgrades.

 - SQL tuning efforts reduced CPU utilization by 35%.